-The Series B Preferred Stock is senior to the common stock and any other class of the Company's capital stock that is not by its terms senior to or pari passu with the Series B Preferred Stock.
-The terms of the Series B Preferred Stock are described under "The Stock Issuance Proposal" above.
-As of May 29, 2024, 44,285 shares of Series B Preferred Stock were issued and outstanding.
+As of April 22, 2025, 44,285 shares of Series B Preferred Stock were issued and outstanding.
+The Series B Preferred Stock is senior to the Common Stock and any other class of the Company's capital stock that is not by its terms senior to or pari passu with the Series B Preferred Stock.
+The Series B Preferred Stock is a voting security (subject to applicable ownership limitations).